 - New applications – If new apps appear unexpectedly on your device, a malicious app could be downloading them onto your device.
 They may contain malware too.

 - Abnormal data consumption – Malicious applications need to send and receive information from their creators via the internet.
 Your phone lets you see how much data your apps are consuming; look out for ones that are consuming more than you'd expect.

 - Noticeable reduction in battery life – Poor battery life could mean that you're using a 'buggy' or badly-written app.
 However, it can also be a sign that your phone has a virus.

 What to do in the event of infection

 If you find out that your phone has a virus, it needs to be fixed as soon as possible.
 Firstly, switch the device to airplane mode.
 This will stop any malicious apps from receiving and sending data.

 Secondly, check your most recently installed apps.
 If there are any that have a low number of downloads, consistently low ratings and poor reviews on the App Store or Google Play Store - delete them first.
 This should remove any potentially malicious applications from your device.

 Best practice suggests that no matter what type of device you have, you should install anti-virus software.
 This can carry out a scan of your handset for malicious software.
 ESET Mobile Security is Pensar's recommended choice.

 Digital pocket protection

-There will be over six billion smartphone users globally by 2020.
+According to Statista, the current number of smartphone users in the world today is 3.8 billion.
 With such prevalence smartphones are only going to become a more lucrative target to cyber-criminals.
-But, with a little knowledge and preemptive protection, your device can stay safe.
+But, with a little knowledge and pre-emptive protection, your device can stay safe.